When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 3. Balut

-If someone put balut on your tray, you might believe that a hard-boiled egg is served.
+If someone presents balut on your tray, you might believe that a hard-boiled egg is served.

-Balut is produced when fertilized duck eggs are put in hot sunlight, regarded as a street food delicacy in several Asian nations.
+Balut is a popular street food delicacy in several Southeast Asian countries.

 2. Gaebul (Live Spoon Worms)

-Whether cooked or raw, I mention it, Koreans enjoy their seafood, live.
+Whether cooked or raw, I mention it, Koreans enjoy their seafood and live.

 Together with its supposed “turn-on” characteristics, the odd-shaped presence of spoon worms gained them the nickname of “penis fish.”